 The second form was specifically related to the IZs/ICs.
 The questionnaires recorded detailed information regarding the exact date of establishment (based on the official decision to establish the zone) as well as the exact start date of operations.
 If the IZ/IC was still under construction, the expected operation date was used instead.
-There were 566 zones in the ECS; however, we used the ones established by the central government (179 IZs) or provincial government (265 ICs), both of which were expected to be either in operation or under construction.
+There were 566 zones in the ECS; however, we used the ones established by the central government (179 IZs) or provincial in 2008, GSO used a 19-worker threshold for Hanoi and a 29-worker threshold for Ho Chi Minh City.

+10 Since 2008, the GSO has frequently changed this threshold in terms of the number of workers.
+For example, government (265 ICs), both of which were expected to be either in operation or under construction.